-Widespread dissatisfaction with high rates and inferior service historically have contributed to the politicization of rate-setting.
+Widespread dissatisfaction with inferior service, despite high rates, historically contributed to the politicization of rate-setting.
 LIPA's poor response in the wake of the extensive outages during 2012's Superstorm Sandy culminated in the passage of the LIPA Reform Act, a three-year rate freeze, and the utility's diminished rate-setting autonomy.
-DPS must review rate proposals that seek to increase revenues by more than 2.5% per year.
+New York's Department of Public Service must review rate proposals that seek to increase aggregate revenues by more than 2.5% per year.
 In our view, the rate-setting construct could reduce financial flexibility.
+In our opinion, the rate oversight distinguishes the utility from most other public power utilities.
+However, the several available pass-through and decoupling mechanisms could diminish the need for base-rate adjustments that exceed the threshold.

 The Reform Act also transferred much of the day-to-day operating responsibilities to PSEG-Long Island (PSEG-LI), a subsidiary of New Jersey's Public Service Enterprise Group PSEG, an investor-owned, diversified energy company.
+PSEG-LI is also responsible for capital planning.
 Under an operating agreement that expires in 2025, LIPA pays PSEG-LI an annual fee that contains performance-based incentives.
-The utility's contractual obligations to PSEG-LI include substantial unfunded pension liabilities and other postemployment benefits (OPEB) relating to the PSEG employees that serve the LIPA territory.
+The utility's contractual obligations to PSEG-LI include unfunded pension liabilities and other postemployment benefits (OPEB) relating to the PSEG employees that serve the LIPA territory.